shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/process.png)

 Ok, so we can interact with the remote machine as if we have a remote shell.
 This is a very basic feature.
 You may want something more powerfull.
-Let's see what command we have.
+Let's see which commands do we have in stock.
 Mmmh, oh, there is a **SCAN** command.
 How does it works?
 Let's click on the **?** button next to it:

 ![](images/chocolate-interaction/help.png)